appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 ### Mode

-This field is an enum that contains whether the application is currently running in view mode or edit mode.
+This field is an enum that contains whether the app is currently running in view mode or edit mode.
 It takes the values VIEW|EDIT